matiasvlevi/ludit/DOCUMENTATION.md

 foo
 ```

-You can also use different variables in the call, even if it was defined with `A B C`.
+You can also use different variables in the call, even if the function was defined with `A B C`.

 ```ludi
 foo(D, E, F)
 ```

-**Specific** calls contain constants, and will print as a single calculation
+**Concrete** calls contain constants, and will print as a single calculation

 ```ludi
 foo(1, 0, 1)